 sudo -i is also very similar to using

-sudo su in that it’ll read all of the environmental files (.profile, etc.) and set the environment inside the shell with it.
+sudo su, as it’ll read all of the environmental files (.profile, etc.) and set the environment inside the shell.

 Where it differs from “sudo su” is that

 sudo -i is a much cleaner way of gaining root and a root environment without directly interacting with the root user.
-How?
-With
+To clarify: With

 sudo su you’re using more than one root

-setuid commands.
-This fact makes it much more challenging to figure out what environmental variables will be kept and which ones will be changed (when swamping to the root environment).
+setuid command in the background.
+This makes it much more challenging to figure out what environmental variables will be kept and which ones will be changed (when swapping to the root environment).
 This is not true with

-sudo -i, and it is because of this most people view it as the preferred method to gain root without logging in directly.
+sudo -i.
+Because of this, most people view it as the preferred method to gain root without logging in directly.

 Sudo -s is a “non-login” style shell.
-This means that unlike a command like
+Unlike a command like

 sudo -i or

 sudo su, the system will not read any environmental files.
-This means that when a user tells the shell to run
+When a user tells the shell to run

 sudo -s, it gains root but will not change the user or the user environment.
 Your home will not be the root home, etc.

-This command is best used when the user doesn’t want to touch root at all and just wants a root shell for easy command execution.
-Other commands talked about above gain root access, but touch root environmental files, and allow users more fuller access to root (which can be a security issue).
+This command is best used when the user doesn’t want to switch over to root but wants an interactive shell with its $SHELL environment value.
+Other commands talked about above gain root access but touch root environmental files and allow users fuller access to root (which can be a security issue).

 Each command has its use-case.
 The important thing here is to understand what each command does and when to use them.
 As it stands,